 Maybe you’ve read that carrots are a challenging crop to grow?
 Maybe you’ve tried in the past only to have grown a wee little thing that might somewhat resemble a carrot.
 I’m here to urge you to try again BUT in a container!
 Growing full sized, straight, delicious and picturesque carrots may come across as difficult but I will show you that it’s not.
 There is a carrot code for containers and as soon as you figure out that code (a.k.a. watch the video above and read these thoughtfully crafted words below) you’ll grow wonderful carrots every single time from here on out (Mostly!
 I mean….
 I can’t be spying over your shoulder in the garden at every moment!).

-Before you embark on your enlightened journey, note these six points for best success before you move on to the growing guide below:
+Before you embark on your enlightened journey, note these seven points for best success before you move on to the growing guide below:

 - Carrots are lazy.
 They’re looking for soft soil in which to grow straight and strong

 - Carrots must be grown from seed